The Nutty Professor (1996 film): Music

+Release

+Home media

+The Nutty Professor was released on VHS and LaserDisc on November 12, 1996.
+During its first week of release, the film ranked second on the sales chart behind Toy Story and fifth on the rentals chart behind the latter film, Eraser, Mission: Impossible and Primal Fear.
+It had the fifth-highest rentals of 1996, ranking behind Braveheart, Seven, The Net and Twister with $39 million in rentals revenue.

+The film was released on Blu-ray on March 6, 2012.

 Reception

 Box office

 The Nutty Professor was a box-office success, making an opening weekend gross with $25,411,725.
-It topped the box office during its opening weekend, beating out Independence Day, Twister, Mission: Impossible, The Rock, Eraser, The Hunchback of Notre Dame, 101 Dalmatians and Striptease.
+It topped the box office during its opening weekend, beating out Eraser, The Hunchback of Notre Dame, and Striptease.
 The film would hold the record for having the highest opening weekend for an Eddie Murphy film until it was taken by Dr. Dolittle in 1998.
-It reached a gross of $128,814,019 domestically, and $145,147,000 internationally, for a total of $273,961,019 worldwide.
+It reached a gross of $128,814,019 domestically, and $145,00,000 internationally, for a total of $273,814,019 worldwide.

 Critical response

 The Nutty Professor has received generally positive reviews from critics.
 Rotten Tomatoes gave the film a score of 65% based on reviews from 57 critics, with an average rating of 5.90/10.
 The site's consensus states: "The Nutty Professor falls back on juvenile humor eagerly and often, but Eddie Murphy's consistently funny work in dual roles means more for audiences to love."
 Metacritic gave the film a score of 62 out of 100, based on reviews from 20 critics, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade A− on scale of A to F.

 Roger Ebert of the Chicago Sun-Times gave the film 3 stars out of 4, calling it "a movie that's like a thumb to the nose for everyone who said [Murphy had] lost it.
 He's very good.
 And the movie succeeds in two different ways: it's sweet and good-hearted, and then again it's raucous slapstick and bathroom humor.
 I liked both parts."
 Owen Gleiberman of Entertainment Weekly gave the film a B+, writing "You can feel Murphy rediscovering his joy as a performer.
 He rediscovers it, too, as Sherman Klump, a fellow who, much like Murphy, is on the bottom rung, desperate to reinvent himself, and – at long last – does."
 Peter Travers of Rolling Stone gave the film a positive review, saying "Eddie Murphy is funny again.
 Sadly, he lacks the guts to follow through on the cathartic self-satire that gives the film its distinction."
 Travers praised the "amazing" fat makeup by Rick Baker, but criticized the "safe" fat jokes, and concluded "Only when Murphy stops skewering the compulsive overeater in his nutty professor and targets the sexist pig does the film hit home."